 Treating Help At Vertava Health Mississippi

 The long-term health effects of heroin abuse have serious consequences.
 If you or someone you love is battling heroin addiction, you need to get help to avoid these problems.
-Our professional opioid addiction treatment in Mississippi uses evidence-based programming that focuses on healing and lasting change.
+Our professional opioid addiction treatment in Mississippi uses evidence-based programming, and heroin rehab that focuses on healing and lasting change.

 At Vertava Health Mississippi, formerly Turning Point Treatment, we want to help.
 Reach out to us today to learn how you can start your recovery journey in a supportive and nurturing environment.